KevFan/myTweetv2-android/README.md

 ## Web App Integration
 The Android application aims to provide complete intregation with the web application equivalent.
 All actions completed by the user is also reflected on the web application.
 This is achieved by having the android communicate with the API of the web server application.

-The web server application github can be found here <enter link>, with deployed server application at: <enter link>
+The web server application github can be found at: https://github.com/KevFan/myTweet2-ent-web with deployed server application at: <enter link>

-A client single page application for the web server can also be found at github: <enter link>
+A client single page application for the web server can also be found at github: https://github.com/KevFan/mytweet2-aurelia-client-ts

 ## Persistance Approach
 Persistance achieved in the android application is largely achieved by saving the data to the web application mongo database if connected online.
 The user would then pull the latest data from the server.